Chill-project/Documentation/source/bundles/custom-fields.rst

          customField:
             type: json_array

-Create the field accordingly :
+Create the field accordingly in the class logic :

 .. code-block:: php